Saikat-Upstart/Nutanix-Security-Baseline/README.md

 # tags
-There are 5 tags in the playbook so you can run all or some of the settings, if you run ansible-playbook ntnx_sec.yml -t cvm, DODbanner, firewall, this will set the firewall and secsettings on a nutanix cluster that is running ESXi, if you have an ahv cluster you do not need any tags. cvm - Run CVM tasks ahv - Run ahv related tasks for the hypervisor syslog - syslog settings
+There are 5 tags in the playbook so you can run all or some of the settings, if you run ansible-playbook ntnx_sec.yml -t cvm,DODbanner,firewall This will set the firewall and secsettings on a nutanix cluster that is running ESXi, if you have an ahv cluster you do not need any tags.

+cvm - Run CVM tasks
+ahv - Run ahv related tasks for the hypervisor syslog - syslog settings